coutogabriela/brazildatamortality/README.md

 <!-- badges: end -->

-This package contains both the data and the figures presented in the paper “Natural Hazards Fatalities in Brazail, 1979–2019”.
+This package contains both the data and the figures presented in the paper “Natural Hazards Fatalities in Brazil, 1979–2019”.
 Below is the abstract of the aforementioned paper.

 The impact of natural hazards on nations and societies is a global